asmagill/hammerspoon_asm/guitk/manager/README.md

 Get or set the mouse tracking callback for the manager.

 Parameters:
  * `fn` - a function, or an explicit nil to remove, specifying the callback to invoke when the mouse enters, exits, or moves within the manager.
-Specify an explicit true if you wish for mouse tracking information to be passed to the parent objects passthrough callback, if defined, instead.
+Specify an explicit true if you wish for mouse tracking information to be passed to the parent object passthrough callback, if defined, instead.

 Returns:
  * If an argument is provided, the manager object; otherwise the current value.